accpi/rebel_server/README.md

 This is a simple one file Express REST API, the database (Postgres) is a naive implementation with all the data in one table.\
 If making a larger, more production style database, the amount of plays would be found by looking through a table with all the plays by users, and payment info/rate would also be in their own tables.

+This server is hosted on Heroku [https://rebel-server.herokuapp.com/](https://rebel-server.herokuapp.com/) and doesn't feature any sort of access security, which could easily be added by grabbing a login and recieving a token (like JWT) that would be sent and verified on every request through simple middleware.

 ## Available Scripts

 In the project directory, you can run: